jibarraPM/Padel/README.md

 <br>

 <h4 align="center">
-    A powerful Open Source Appointment Scheduler that can be installed on your server.
+    A powerful Padel APP that can be installed on your server.
 </h4>

 <p align="center">